 Additionally, in partnership with Freightos, the Baltic Exchange publishes the Freightos Baltic Index (FBX), which tracks spot rates for container shipping across major trade routes.

-Both FFA and container freight futures linked to Baltic Exchange indices are actively traded on NYMEX and SGX, providing reliable instruments for managing freight exposure.
+BANDS offers access to NYMEX and SGX-listed FFA and container freight futures based on Baltic Exchange indices, providing reliable instruments for managing freight exposure.

 Coming Soon: NYSHEX Container Freight Index Futures